vibe-code-inc/pm-board-experiment/src/lib/drag_drop/drag_drop_manager.specs.md

 - Handle edge cases like empty containers
 - Support accessibility requirements
 - Maintain stateless design where possible
+- Implement precise position calculation algorithms for determining drop positions

 ## Behavioral Expectations
 - Accurately track which item is being dragged
 - Determine the closest items to a drag point
-- Calculate whether an item should be placed before or after a target item
+- Calculate whether an item should be placed before or after a target item based on the cursor/touch position
+- Handle all cases for positioning - not just beginning/end of lists but precise middle positions
+- Provide exact positional information to ensure items are placed exactly where they are dropped
 - Track which container is currently being hovered
 - Handle the transition of items between containers
 - Support item reordering within the same container
-- Provide position data for rendering placeholders
+- Provide position data for rendering placeholders with the same dimensions as the dragged item
+- Work seamlessly on mobile devices with touch support

 ## Interface
 ```typescript